tcare/nes2/README.md

 This is a experimental NES emulator made for fun.
 It's a work in progress.

 Current status:
-- CPU - About half of instructions implemented
+- CPU - Legal instructions working
 - PPU - Not yet implemented
 - MMU - Working
 - APU - Not yet implemented